The Group

 CEG project teams include ecologists, modeling and data specialists, as well as subject and local experts.

-We use our advanced training to deliver science products that are designed to make a difference.
+We use our advanced training and data analysis skills to develop science and products that are designed to make a difference.

 Dr. Heinrichs is a landscape ecologist and conservation biologist with expertise in applied modeling to address priority information and decision needs.
 Heinrichs is the co-founder of the Computational Ecology Group and directs CEG operations.
 She has over 15 years of professional modeling and consulting experience working with Canadian and US partners.